sin5678/inav_cn_wiki/iNavFlight-Missions.md

 tcp://192.168.4.1:23
 ````

-For the vendor firmware, UDP connection, confirm the device as an Access Point (AP) with your own ESSID and [strong passphrase](https://xkcd.com/936/).
+For the vendor firmware, UDP connection, configure the device as an Access Point (AP) with your own ESSID and [strong passphrase](https://xkcd.com/936/).
 It is necessary to define both the local and remote UDP ports (14014 in this example).
+See the latest [firmware documentation](https://espressif.com/en/support/download/documents?keys=&field_type_tid%5B%5D=14) for the AT commands.

 ````
 AT+CWSAP_DEF="I'mMandyFlyMe","correct horse battery staple",11,4,2,1
 AT+CWDHCP=2,0